-Prerequisites: ICS 136 or ICS 111 with a grade of C or better or instructor consent.
+Prerequisite: ICS 111 with a "B" or higher or consent of instructor.

 ICS 240 Operating Systems (3)

 This course will introduce students to various aspects of operating systems.
 This course will examine and explore the structure, basic functionality, user administration, troubleshooting, system and application software installation of operating systems.
 Advanced topics of shell scripting, system security, maintenance and essential services will be covered.